 Read more about online PALS courses and AHA approval:

 Related Article: Are Online PALS Certification AHA Approved?

 What Are the Benefits of Completing a PALS Certification Online?

 In an increasingly digital world, the movement of PALS certifications and other programs into the digital space is something that is far from surprising.
 Some studies suggest that, for a majority of people, learning material that requires heavy memorization is something that is easier to do on your own than it is to do in a classroom setting.
 Online classes make it easy to work at your own pace and dedicate your time to where it can be used most effectively.
 Being able to create your own schedule is especially desirable for the many medical professionals we work with who live very busy lives.
 Furthermore, beyond these structural benefits, an online PALS certification is typically much more affordable—this is especially true for professionals who bundle multiple courses together or choose to sign up as a group.

 If you are working in a medical setting with infants and children, then you will almost certainly need to obtain your PALS certification.
 Once this certification—which focuses on life-saving skills—is obtained, it will need to be renewed every two years.
-Fortunately, with the rise of online PALS courses, obtaining and renewing this certification is something that is easier than ever before.
-To learn more about PALS certification or to browse courses, contact eMedCert.com or email [email protected] for questions.
+Fortunately, with the rise of online PALS courses, obtaining and renewing this certification is easier than ever before.
+To learn more about PALS certification or to browse courses, contact eMedCert.com or contact us for questions.